 Creative and Performing Arts (CPAC) Building

 The new Creative and Performing Arts Building was opened in August 2008.
-A multimedia laboratory and recording studio provide a facility for this growing area of study in technology and cater for the creative application of technology in music and art.
+A multimedia laboratory and recording studio provide a facility for this growing area of study in technology and caters for the creative application of technology in music and art.
 For the visual arts, the 3D room has been maintained on the ground floor and three further art studios are located on the first floor creating a more unified area for art and design.
 The drama studio on the second floor has been extended and includes a control podium for the development of backstage skills.
 The development also includes the renovation of the food technology area.
 The ground floor music centre offers state-of-the-art facilities including a large central performance/rehearsal space to accommodate bands, choirs and drama groups, a studio for classroom teaching and recitals, a number of multi-purpose spaces of various sizes and suitable staff facilities to accommodate our full-time and instrumental and speech teachers.

 Early Learning Centre